Harish7591/project_Management_Frontend/README.md

-# Project Management System
+# Project Management System - Frontend

 ## Overview

-Project Management System is a full-stack web application used to manage projects, developers, and tasks efficiently.
-The system allows administrators to create and manage projects, assign tasks to developers, and track project progress through a centralized dashboard.
+This is the frontend application for the Project Management System.
+It provides an intuitive user interface for administrators and developers to manage projects and tasks.

 ---

 ## Tech Stack

-### Frontend

 * React.js
 * Vite